cerebral-legacy/cerebral-website/app/markdown/doc_creating_actions.md

 ## Creating actions

-Signals in Cerebral executes actions.
-Actions are just a function that receives a context:
+Signals in Cerebral execute actions.
+An actions is just a function that receives a context:

 ```javascript
 function myAction(context) { ... }